 In addition to the other compensation programs described above, compensation committees often provide executives with retirement benefits under either defined contribution plans (e.g., 401(k) plans) or defined benefit plans (e.g., pension plans that provide a fixed retirement benefit based on years of service and final pay).
-These arrangements can either be (1) "qualified plans," which provide the company with tax benefits but generally must be provided to a large portion of the employees and are subject to limitations on, among other things, the aggregate benefit payable to participants under the plans and complex rules under the Code and ERISA or (2) "nonqualified plans," which may be limited to senior executives and provide them with additional retirement benefits that are not subject to the limitations imposed under the Code and ERISA.
+These arrangements can either be (1) "qualified plans," which provide the company with tax benefits, but generally, must be provided to a large portion of the employees and are subject to limitations on, among other things, the aggregate benefit payable to participants under the plans," which may be limited to senior executives and provide them with additional retirement benefits that are not subject to the limitations imposed under the Code and ERISA.

 When establishing and designing qualified retirement plans, companies should be sure to understand the applicable funding and contribution requirements.
-The obligations under these plans, as well as the value of assets funding those obligations, are disclosed in a company's financial statements, although a company's management should be aware that the manner in which these obligations are calculated for accounting and reporting purposes differ from the manner in which these obligations.
-And as discussed in Chapter II, boards of directors should understand the ERISA fiduciary law implications of maintaining qualified retirement plans.
+The obligations under these plans, as well as the value of assets funding those obligations, are disclosed in a company's financial statements, although a company's management should be aware that the manner in which these obligations are calculated for accounting and reporting purposes differs from the manner in which these obligations.
+And, as discussed in Chapter II of this Guide, boards of directors should understand the ERISA fiduciary law implications of maintaining qualified retirement plans.

 When designing nonqualified retirement plans, companies should be sure to understand the cost of the arrangements, including any implications that increases in annual compensation may have on that cost.
-Moreover, as these programs generally represent a general unsecured promise by the company to pay amounts to executives in the future, which constitute accrued liabilities that show up in a company's financial statements, they effectively result in executives being creditors of the company.
+Moreover, as these programs generally represent a general unsecured promise by the company to pay amounts to executives in the future, which constitute accrued liabilities that appear in a company's financial statements, they effectively result in executives being creditors of the company.
 As creditors of the company, executives with large nonqualified retirement benefits may be incentivized to act more conservatively with regard to risk-taking and capital investment, especially as they approach the stated retirement age when their pensions become payable.